 On the other hand, as regards the number of women in senior management, in recent years there has been a significant restructuring in the composition of the Company's senior management, thus affecting gender diversity.
-Due to the low turnover in senior management following this restructuring, the number of senior managers has not increased during the year 2022.
+Due to the low turnover in senior management following this restructuring, the number of female senior managers has not increased during the year 2023.

-In this context, one of the Company's objectives is to continue working to ensure that future selection processes for members of the Board of Directors and senior management continue to favour gender diversity, thus becoming more plural as future vacancies arise to be filled with new candidates.
+In this context, one of the Company's objectives is to continue working to ensure that future selection processes to be carried out as vacancies arise continue to favour gender diversity.